Amritkandel49/machine_learning_practice/README.md

 All tutorials and explanations are from [CampusX YouTube Channel](https://www.youtube.com/playlist?list=PLKnIA16_Rmvbr7zKYQuBfsVkjoLcJgxHH).
 This repository is purely for educational purposes and to document my learning.

----

-## 🔄 Updates

-I’ll keep updating this repository as I complete more tutorials.
-Feel free to follow along or fork if you're learning too!

----

 ## 🚀 Let's Learn!